doriancodes/colima-k8s-nix/README.md

 Uninstalling /opt/homebrew/Cellar/colima/<version>...
 ```

-Eventually if you also have `docker` installed globally on your machine, you should also uninstall it if you want a clean slate, because in the `shell.nix` file there is an `alias` for `docker` that could mess up your configuration.
+If you also have `docker` installed globally on your machine, you should also uninstall it if you want a clean slate, because in the `shell.nix` file there is an `alias` for `docker` that could mess up your configuration.

 Make sure that `colima` config files are deleted as well (they are usually in the `~` directory under `~/.config/colima`).
 You can proceed without deleting these dependencies, but global configuration could clash with the local one and some of the commands may not work properly.

-There is [a way to make this work in any case without uninstalling your global packages](#run-with---pure), but it's a little bit more advanced.
+There is [a way to make this work in any case without uninstalling your global packages](#run-with---pure), but it's less simple.

 ### How to read this guide